 Eragon and Saphira left their audience with the leaders to wash up, having agreed to join Nasuada for dinner.
 They were completely surprised when they went to meet her only to find a welcome home feast planned by Nasuada and Roran.
 The villagers of Carvahall were all there to celebrate together.
 Afterward, Eragon reminded Nasuada that he intended to attempt to remove Elva’s curse.
 Nasuada did not want to lose Elva’s skills and hoped that Eragon might only pretend to try and cure her.
 The Dragon Rider refused and suggested that she present her concerns to Elva, allowing the young girl to make her own choice.

-The next day Nasuada made her case to Elva, but the girl did not budge.
+The next day Nasuada made her case to Elva, but the girl refused to budge.
 She wanted Eragon to undo his faulty spell.
 And so he tried.
 But despite his best attempts, Eragon was only able to remove her compulsion to help others.
 Now able to choose her actions, Elva was elated.
 She dismissed her caretaker Greta and dramatically swept out of the pavilion.
 Angela followed with a dramatic exit of her own, declaring her irritation at now having to spend years teaching Elva how to behave.
 But at least Nasuada had not lost an effective weapon.

 Galbatorix sent five boats filled with the Laughing Dead down the Jiet River to confront the Varden.
 Initially Nasuada and the rest of the leaders thought it was a suspiciously small force to contend with.
 But then Murtagh and Thorn joined the fray.
 Worse yet, the Varden soon discovered the enemy troops could not feel pain and were very hard to kill in battle.
 Eragon and Saphira, with the aid of the elven spellcasters, were able to drive off Murtagh and Thorn, and many casualties later, the resistance defeated the ground forces.
 But the victory felt empty in the face of so much loss.
 Nasuada tasked Du Vrangr Gata with finding a way to duplicate the spell Galbatorix used to create the Laughing Dead.
 She felt it would be good to have several hundred voluntary swordsman, immune to physical pain.
 Readers never hear whether the spellcasters were successful.